rsmp-nordic/rsmp_documentation/README.md

-# rsmp_documentation
+# rsmp_specifications

-This repository is currently used to publish the **draft** versions of RSMP Core and RSMP SXL for traffic lights.
+This repository is currently used to publish the various versions of RSMP Core and RSMP SXL for traffic lights.

 * [RSMP Core 3.1.4](http://rsmp-nordic.org/rsmp_documentation/core/3.1.4)
 * [RSMP Core 3.1.5](http://rsmp-nordic.org/rsmp_documentation/core/3.1.5)